-Library & Information Services (L&IS) supports the regulatory role of the Society by providing information, knowledge and collections management services to staff and contributes to the competency of lawyers by providing basic services and timely access to current Canadian legal information.
+Society staff at the Nova Scotia Barristers’ Library support the regulatory role of the Society by providing information, knowledge and collections management services to staff and contribute to the competency of lawyers by providing basic services and timely access to current Canadian legal information.

 All Barristers’ Society members – with a focus on practising lawyers and articled clerks – may contact the Barristers' Library for assistance with the following:

 - identifying relevant materials to help answer an information need;

 - troubleshooting difficulties with online information sources;

 - determining if material in the Halifax Barristers’ Library is available for loan;

 - accessing materials from another library through interlibrary loan;

 - obtaining a copy of a case, statute or article not directly available to the lawyer.